VictorTeixeiraS/projects/projects/local-dev-python/11-run_python/readme.md

 python main.py
 ```

-If it printed "hello world" to the console, pat yourself on the back!
+If your code printed "hello world" to the console, pat yourself on the back!
 You've got a professional Python development environment configured that will serve you well for years to come.

 *You can move to the next step.*